wuxc/pywin32doc/md/PyIMAPIFolder.md

   -  *folderName* : string

-    The name of the folder.
+    The name of the folder\.

   -  *folderComment* : string